mecid/mecid.github.io/_posts/2021-05-26-swiftui-wishlist-for-wwdc21.md

 > We can read the content offset of ScrollView using preferences API in SwiftUI.
 To learn more, take a look at my dedicated ["Mastering ScrollView in SwiftUI"](/2020/09/24/mastering-scrollview-in-swiftui/) post.

 #### CompositionalLayout
-During the last year, Apple gave us LazyHGrid and LazyVGrid views, which we can use to build views like calendars or photo grids.
-Grids work great, and I love them, but we want to use the power of CompositionalLayout that we have in UIKit.
-I don't think that Apple should get rid of LazyHGrid and LazyVGrid views, but they can introduce a new CompositionaView that supports all the features of CompositionalLayout.
+During the last year, Apple gave us *LazyHGrid* and *LazyVGrid* views, which we can use to build views like calendars or photo grids.
+Grids work great, and I love them, but we want to use the power of *CompositionalLayout* that we have in UIKit.
+I don't think that Apple should get rid of *LazyHGrid* and *LazyVGrid* views, but they can introduce a new *CompositionaView* that supports all the features of *CompositionalLayout*.

 ```swift
 struct AppStoreView: View {